 When you discuss caching you’re generally working towards the goal of optimizing processes so that things are faster.
 InMotion’s WordPress Hosting uses an optimized stack configured with Nginx with the goal of providing a high-performance hosting solution.
-The following article will discuss the dedicated opcode caching pool used in the hosting servers.
+The following article will discuss the dedicated opcode cache pool for WordPress used in the servers.

 Looking for a new home for your WordPress site?
 Check out InMotion’s WordPress Hosting solutions for secure, optimal servers that meet your budget needs!

 What is the Dedicated Opcode Cache Pool For WordPress?

 Zend OpCache is the actual extension that works by parsing PHP files.
 It is the caching solution provided through PHP.
 Opcode caching works by capturing an interpreted PHP file and saving the result for later use.
 When the file is called again, the PHP file does not have to be re-interpreted leading to an increase in performance.